MicrochipTech/RNWFxx_Python_OOB/readme.md

 >
 ## RNWF11 ONLY: Generate the Files for Your Chain of Trust
 The RNWF11 module has the ability to generate its own certificates by way of an AT+ command.
 When the Demo is run, it will automatically create certificates and write them to the **".\tools\CertificateTool\CertBuilds\snXXX...XXX"** folder.
 The folder name is automatically named using the RNWF11's unique serial number programmed at the factory.
-The 'app.cfg' file is
+The 'app.cfg' fields "device_cert_filename", "device_key_filename" and "mqtt_client_id" are automatically updated by the script.

 ### RNWF11 Certificate Generation
 At this point in the process the "app.cfg" file should contain your Wi-Fi settings.
 If not set, set them using the process described in [Wi-Fi Test and Security Setting](#wi-fi-test-and-security-setting) section.